Aslan Maskhadov: Second Chechen War

 In the summer of 1999, Maskhadov condemned an attempt by Basayev and Ibn Al-Khattab to spread war to the neighboring republic of Dagestan (known as the Invasion of Dagestan).
-This raid, and the Russian apartment bombings, were both blamed on the Chechen Republic of Ichkeria.
-On 1 October 1999, the then Russian Prime Minister Vladimir Putin declared the authority of President Maskhadov and his parliament illegitimate.
+This raid, and the Russian apartment bombings, sealed the fate of the Chechen Republic of Ichkeria.
+On 1 October 1999, the then Russian prime minister Vladimir Putin declared the authority of President Maskhadov and his parliament illegitimate.
 Putin sent Russian forces into Chechnya, and his promise of a quick and decisive victory propelled him to the Russian Presidency.

 On 11 October 1999, Maskhadov outlined a peace plan offering a crackdown on renegade warlords, the offer was rejected by the Russian side.
 In response, President Maskhadov declared a gazavat (holy war) to confront the approaching Russian army.

 Maskhadov was one of the main commanders in the Battle of Grozny (1999–2000) along with Shamil Basayev, Ruslan Gelayev, Ibn Al-Khattab, Aslambek Ismailov, and Khunkarpasha Israpilov.
 Maskhadov along with his men launched daring counter-attacks against the Russian troops while fighting in Grozny and also effectively used the sewer systems to attack Russian troops from behind.
 After a meeting with top rebel commanders, Maskhadov and others agreed to withdraw from Grozny and continue to attack Russian forces in the cities and towns surrounding the city.
 Maskhadov was the first to withdraw because of his importance to the rebel cause and because he was the official President of Chechnya.
 As Maskhadov and his men retreated, they set up a vast amount of booby traps and landmines to hinder Russian forces and make most of Grozny impassable.

 After Chechen forces' withdrawal from Grozny following another battle for the city, Maskhadov returned to a life of a guerrilla leader, living in hiding as Russia's second most wanted man after Basayev, with Russia placing a $10 million bounty on his capture.
 He was seen as the official political leader of the separatist forces during the war, but it is unclear what kind of a military role he played.
 Maskhadov offered his readiness for unconditional peace talks with Moscow several times in 2000 alone, continuing in the following years, but his appeals for a political solution were always ignored by the Russian side.